-The charitable purposes of Peacemaker Mediators are:
+The charitable purposes of Peacemaker Trust are:

 - The advancement of the Christian religion particularly but not exclusively in countries where the Christian faith is a minority by any means as the trustees shall in their discretion determine.